Common name: European hare

-Hares are solitary animals but do tend to come together while grazing as a response to predation.
+Hares are solitary animals but will come together while grazing in response to predation.
 Hares grazing in groups tend to receive fewer interruptions than those who graze alone.
 Hares will travel up to 3 to 4km to feed on a wide range of food types.

 Hares can accelerate to high speed when disturbed or threatened.
-When approached, the hare will remain still until the predator is within 1 to 2 metres.
-The hare will then break cover and sprint away at high speed.
-A hare will confuse predators by doubling back on its tracks to leave a disarrayed trail.
-This will often involve a large leap sideways to break its scent trail.
+When approached, they will remain still until the predator is within 1 to 2 metres.
+Thereafter, they will break cover and sprint away from the threat at high speed.
+Hares can also confuse predators by doubling back on its tracks to leave a disarrayed trail.
+This may also involve a large leap sideways to break the scent trail.

-A hare's heart is big for the size of its body.
-Although it can drive the animal's legs at a pace that many other animals can't match, its heart will not support the animal when stressed.
-Hares are easily stressed, panicked or traumatised.
+A hare's heart is big for the size of its body which allows it to run at a pace that many other animals can't match.
+However, its heart will not support the animal when they are stressed, panicked or traumatised.